Yoga, philosophy and modern living

 Yoga and some of the Yogic texts may be old.
 But they are certainly not outdated.
-In this blog, we introduced Patanjali’s Yoga Sutra.
+We've previously introduced Patanjali’s Yoga Sutras.
 Often called one of the Yoga classics it has wisdom that we use in our modern life too.
 Part of that is the concept of the eight limbs of Yoga.

 The first limb of Yoga is called Yama.
 This can be translated as abstinence, or simply guidelines for an ethical way of living.
 Yama consists of five concepts: non-violence, truthfulness, non-stealing, continence and non-greed.
 They may have been translated or interpreted differently by different authors or commentators on the text.
 In Sanskrit, they are referred to as Ahimsa, Satya, Asteya, Brahmacharya and Aparigraha.